What is Friday the 13th all about? | campus.sg

 There’s a word for ‘fear of Friday the 13th’

-There’s actually two: ‘friggatriskaidekaphobia’ and ‘paraskevidekatriaphobia’.
-Now you know how people hated the day.
+There are actually two phobias named after Friday the 13th: ‘friggatriskaidekaphobia’ and ‘paraskevidekatriaphobia‘.
+Now you know how much people hated the day.

 ‘Friggatriskaidekaphobia’ combines Frigg (Norse goddess of wisdom after whom Friday is named), triskaideka (Greek for 13), and phobia.
 ‘Paraskevidekatriaphobia’ is more descriptive: it’s simply paraskeví (Greek for Friday) and dekatria (13).

 Actually people also really fear the number ’13’ in general.
 The fear of number 13 is ‘triskaidekaphobia’ – this is why many high-rise buildings, hotels, and hospitals skip the 13th floor, and many airports do not have Gate 13.
-It’s like the number 4 for the superstitious Chinese.
+It’s like the number 4 for the superstitious Chinese (simply go to any building in KL and you’ll realise that there aren’t any floor numbers that end in ‘4’ – they’re all simply ‘3a’!).

 It’s about western numerology